chenmin1107/cs6244_motionplanning/README.md

-# cs6244_motionplanning
+# CS6244 Motion Planning and Control

-Autonomous driving simulator for cs6244 course project
+Autonomous driving simulator for CS6244 course project

-## How to set up the simulator
+## Set up the Simulator
-(Note: the simulator has only been tested in the following system settings.
-There is no guarantee that it will work in other versions of systems.
+The simulator has only been tested under the following system settings.
+There is no guarantee that it will work in other variants.
-To avoid any trouble, I suggest you to strictly follow the instructions below.)
+To avoid unnessary difficulties, we suggest that you to follow the instructions below closely.

 ### 1. Install Ubuntu 14.04 (Recommended)

+Install the recommended Ubuntu version on a clean partition of the hard disk.
 The following tutorial gives you an example on how to install Ubuntu along with Windows.

 http://www.everydaylinuxuser.com/2015/11/how-to-install-ubuntu-linux-alongside.html
 (This tutorial has been updated for Ubuntu 16.04, but the steps are the same for 14.04)

-If you have a friend who knows linux well, ask him to help you out.

 ### 2. Install ROS indigo (only supported by Ubuntu 14.04 and Ubuntu 13.10)